rkuchimpos/hireStarter/README.md

 We are using Expo (https://expo.io/learn).
 Once Expo is in place, navigate to the hireStarter directory and type `npm install`, then `expo start`.

+If you have the Expo app installed on your phone, you can scan the generated QR code and run the app locally.

 # Structure
 - /android: Contains Android-specific configuration files
 - /api: Logic for interfacing with Firebase backend